ini-bdds/bdqc/README.rst

 Heuristic Analysis
 ------------------

-Within-file analysis is based on a simple core idea:
+Within-file analysis is based on a simple heuristic:

 	**Files that** *a priori* **are expected to be "similar" should be effectively** *identical* **in specific, measurable ways.**

 For example, files that are known to contain tabular data typically should have identical column counts.
-This need not *always* be the case, though;
-that is why it is a *heuristic*.
+This need not *always* be the case, though, which is why it is a *heuristic*.

 In concrete terms this means that each column in the summary matrix should contain *a single value*. (e.g. The bdqc.builtin.tabular/table/column_count